 Within another five or six years my oldest children will be nearing the end of their ‘schooling’ and Oliver will be just beginning.
 He will probably be the fortunate child who has a parent who knows what she is doing!
 I want to treat the coming years with the reverence they deserve, the teen years are so critically important.

-In the context of the wider world there are so many challenges, if I let myself I can be overcome by fear.
-So I pull back and remind myself that I just need to do my best and to trust in God, the Source of all.
+I remind myself that I just need to do my best and to trust in God, the Source of all.